Compare deskbird vs Kadence

 Enterprise-grade integrations

 Integrates with HRIS, not just calendars.
-Auto-provisioning eliminates IT busywork and supports daily workflows.
+Auto-provisioning removes manual IT work at every onboarding and offboarding.

 90%+ adoption rate

-deskbird supports QR, geofence, and user-triggered check-ins so utilization data stays accurate regardless of how your team works.
+deskbird supports QR, geofence, user-triggered, and automatic sensor-free check-ins, so utilization data stays accurate regardless of how your team works.

 Europe-first security

-EU-hosted, and GDPR and SOC2 Type 2 compliant.
+EU-hosted, GDPR-compliant, and SOC 2 Type II audited.
 No ambiguous data residency.

 Both have great G2 ratings, but deskbird wins